 The rookie class continuing to lead the NFL in total touchdowns.
-Through Week 11, the Raiders 2019 rookie class has combined to score 14 touchdowns, tying a franchise record for most touchdowns among a rookie class.
+Through Week 10, the Raiders 2019 rookie class has combined to score 13 touchdowns.

-The rookie class scoring at least one touchdown for the eighth consecutive game, dating back to Week 4 against the Indianapolis Colts.
+The rookie class scoring at least one touchdown for the seventh consecutive game, dating back to Week 4 against the Indianapolis Colts.

-The rookie class scoring one touchdown to break a franchise record for most total touchdowns (15) by rookies in a single season.
+The rookie class scoring one touchdown to tie a franchise record for most total touchdowns (14) by rookies in a single season.
+The current record of 14 was originally set back in 1982.

-QB Derek Carr earning a passer rating of at least 100.0 for the 31st time in his career and for the seventh time in the last nine games.
-The Raiders are 21-9 when Carr surpasses the 100-point barrier.
-His 30 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
-Carr has surpassed a 95.0 passer rating in seven consecutive contests and currently ranks sixth in the NFL with a passer rating of 105.2.
+QB Derek Carr earning a passer rating of at least 100.0 for the 30th time in his career and for the sixth time in the last eight games.
+The Raiders are 20-9 when Carr surpasses the 100-point barrier.
+His 29 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
+Carr has surpassed a 95.0 passer rating in six consecutive contests.